Joanna Ciemińska

 Quoting name: Joanna Ciemińska

-Professional Category/Position: PhD Candidate; Researcher at PALAMUSTO
+Professional Category/Position: PhD Candidate; former researcher at PALAMUSTO

 Thematic areas: Early Modern Architecture, Consumption, Collecting, Court Studies